South Dakota Medicaid is a medical assistance program that provides benefits such as hospital stays, doctor visits, and prescription drugs.

 Find additional treatment options in South Dakota

-South Dakota Medicaid does employ a few cost-sharing programs, including copayments.
+South Dakota Medicaid entails a few cost-sharing programs, including copayments.
 However, there are no copays required for substance use disorder treatment.

-Any service you get for addiction treatment will be fully covered.
+Any service you receive through Medicaid for addiction treatment will be fully covered.

-Copays may be necessary for some people for independent mental health practitioners, inpatient hospital visits, mental health clinics, and more.
+Copays may be necessary for some Medicaid recipients in regard to independent mental health practitioners, inpatient hospital visits, mental health clinics, and more.

 The following groups are exempt from paying copays: